Yandy Díaz Player Props: Rays vs. White Sox

-The Tampa Bay Rays and Yandy Diaz, who went 2-for-5 with an RBI last time in action, take on Dylan Cease and the Chicago White Sox at Tropicana Field, Saturday at 4:05 PM ET.
+After batting .316 with a double, three home runs, four walks and seven RBI in his past 10 games, Yandy Diaz and the Tampa Bay Rays face the Chicago White Sox (who will hand the ball to Lucas Giolito) at 1:40 PM ET on Sunday.

-In his most recent appearance, he racked up two hits (going 2-for-5 with an RBI) against the White Sox.
+He had three hits (going 3-for-4) in his most recent appearance against the White Sox.

 Yandy Díaz Game Info & Props vs. the White Sox